 Amanda is a proud Badger and life-long learner who earned her bachelor’s in Education and master’s in Library and Information Studies, both from UW–Madison.
 Prior to joining UW, she served as a K12 Educator and a Staff Sergeant in the US Army.

-Heather Smith is a graduate program director for Interdisciplinary Professional Programs in the College of Engineering at the University of Wisconsin-Madison.
+Heather Smith is the graduate program director for Interdisciplinary Professional Programs in the College of Engineering at the University of Wisconsin-Madison.
 She leads the online graduate programs and the online degree in Engineering Management.
 She teaches courses in international engineering and technical leadership.

 Heather’s education includes a BS in Mechanical Engineering and a BS in Electrical Engineering from the University of Michigan, and an MS in Engineering and Technology Management from Colorado School of Mines.
 She is a Certified Project Management Professional (PMP) and a skilled trainer.
 In her free time, Heather volunteers with her kid’s swim team, travels, and devours books.